 All the graduate faculty are members of the Center for Materials Research (CMR), which is the major research facility for the program.
 CMR was established in 1992 to coordinate the ongoing interdisciplinary materials science research activities.
-The University's proximity to the NASA Langley Research Center and to The Thomas Jefferson National Accelerator Facility (Jefferson Lab) has led to the development of several collaborative research projects.
-The CMR also addresses research interests of the National Science Foundation, the Department of Energy and the Department of Defense.
+The University's proximity to the NASA Langley Research Center and to Thomas Jefferson National Accelerator Facility (Jefferson Lab) has led to the development of several collaborative research projects.
+The CMR also addresses research interests of the National Science Foundation, the National Institute of Health, the Department of Energy and the Department of Defense.